 For the serious player Sky Ranch is your ultimate destination for disc golf in Western Montana.
-Our premier 18 hole course wraps around the perimeter of the ranch while our Lodge and Glamping Sites are tucked into the heart of the property and overlook the fairways.
+Our premier 18 hole course wraps around the perimeter of the ranch while our Lodge and Glamping Sites are tucked into the heart of the property.
 We offer accommodations for groups up to 24.
 Stay with us and extend your fun into the Rock Creek Recreational Area.
-Enjoy blue-ribbon fly fishing, horseback riding, wildlife viewing, rock-climbing, wilderness hiking and local country dining the Ekstrom’s Stage Station.
+Enjoy blue-ribbon fly fishing, horseback riding, wildlife viewing, rock-climbing, wilderness hiking and local country dining at Ekstrom’s Stage Station.
 Missoula, home of the University of Montana, is a short twenty-one mile hop west on Interstate 90.

-I walked in looking to buy a snow plow.
-I told Dave, the salesperson who greeted me, that I owned a ranch at Rock Creek and was sure that over several winters I’d paid enough for snowplowing to have bought two plows.
-He laughed and started asking questions which turned into a friendly conversation about Sky Ranch.
+I walked in to buy a snow plow and told Dave, the salesperson who greeted me, that I owned a ranch at Rock Creek and was sure that over several winters I’d paid enough for snowplowing to have bought two plows.
+He laughed and started asking questions about Sky Ranch.
 I said that I had spent three years cleaning up and restoring the health of our timbered ravines and hillsides and that the native grasses had come back, as had the Elk.
 I could sense his appreciation for hard work and the result.

 In the end, Brian (Montana Coordinator for the Professional Disc Golf Association) designed an 18 Hole PDGA Course across 70 acres of varied terrain and open fields.
 We took out two small fir trees and trimmed the lower branches from one Ponderosa pine.
 We cleaned dead fall from another slope and opened in June 2016.